tensorflow/community/sigs/go/SIG-request.md

   with Go tooling for module installation.
 * Improving unit testing and the coverage of tests.
 * Improving package documentation, including example code.
+* Authoring and publishing tutorials and other instructional content.
 * Assessing design and functionality of the package, identifying opportunities and developing a roadmap.